Homotopy classification of based maps between $\mathbf{A}_n^2$-complexes: Introduction

-Let $X,Y$ be elementary $\an$-polyhedra.
-There are scores of situations in which the group structures of $[X,Y]$ with a set of explicit generators play an important role.
-First of all, it is very natural to apply these group structures and explicit generators to study self-homotopy equivalences of $\an$-polyhedra, which are the main applications discussed in the paper.
-Secondly, explicit generators can be used to study homotopy decomposition of loop spaces of certain Chang complexes.
-For instance, we obtain suitable cofiber sequences for decomposable smash products $X\wedge Y$, whose decomposability are due to \cite{ZP17}, and in \cite{ZLP} the cofiber sequences for $\cc\wedge \cc$ were utilized to determining one factor of $\Omega\Sigma\cc$.
-Finally, the groups of $[X,Y]$ with $X,Y$ elementary Moore spaces and their generators are cornerstones of Oka's work \cite{Oka84} on the ring spectrum structure of the Moore spectrum $\Sigma^{\infty}(S^1\cup_q\C S^1)$.
-We believe that our generators of $[X,Y]$ would be valuable in the characterization of multiplicative structure on the suspension spectrum of certain Chang-complexes.
+There are scores of situations in which the group structure of $[X,Y]$ with explicit generators play an important role.
+Firstly, it is very natural to apply these group structure and explicit generators to study self-homotopy equivalences of $\an$-complexes, which are the main applications discussed in the paper.
+Secondly, explicit generators can be used to study homotopy decomposition of loop spaces of certain Chang complexes by determining suitable homotopy cofibre sequences for the smash product $\cc\wedge \cc$ \cite{ZLP}.
+Thirdly, the $(2n+1)$-skeleton of an $(n-1)$-connected $(2n+2)$-dimensional manifold is an $\an$-complex, the group structure of $[X,Y]$ and their explicit generators are vital to determine the homotopy type of the suspension of the manifold, which has many applications in geometry and physics, see \cite{ST19,lipc23,CS22}.
+Finally, the group structure of $[X,Y]$ with $X,Y$ indecomposable Moore spaces and their generators are cornerstones of Oka's work \cite{Oka84} on the ring spectrum structure of the Moore spectrum $\Sigma^{\infty}(S^1\cup_q\C S^1)$.
+We believe that our generators of $[X,Y]$ would be valuable in the characterization of multiplicative structure on the suspension spectra of certain Chang complexes.

-The paper is organized as follows.
-Section \ref{sec:prelim} introduces the conventions and notations globally adopted in this paper and lists cofiber sequences for elementary $\an$-polyhedra.
-In Section \ref{sec:tables} we use three tables to describe explicit generators of groups $[X,Y]$, where some marvelous ones are characterized by relation formulas in Theorem \ref{thm:eqs}.
-Section \ref{sec:proofs-tables} is devoted to the proofs of results in Section \ref{sec:tables}.
-In Section \ref{sec:htpEq} we apply these generators of $[X,Y]$ to study self-homotopy equivalences of certain Chang-complexes.
-Let $\E(X)$ be the group of (homotopy classes of) self-homotopy equivalences of a space $X$.
-The first application is the following. \begin{theorem} Let $C=\CC$.
-There is a split short exact sequence

-where $\phi(f)=(\pi_{n+1}(f),\pi^{n+1}(f))$.
-The associated action is given by where $p\colon \zz{t+1}\to\zz{\min(r,t)+1}$ and $q\colon \zz{r+1}\to \zz{\min(r,t)+1}$ are the canonical projections. \end{theorem} Note that only the splitness of short exact sequence (\ref{ES:ECC}) in the case $t=r$ is new, other information about $\E(C)$ was firstly obtained by Schmidt, see \citep[page 53-54]{Baues85}.
-We shall utilize the generating set of $[\CC,\CC]$ to construct a splitting section of the epimorphism $\phi$, which corresponds to the group action described in the theorem.
+As an application of the groups of $[X,Y]$, together with their explicit generators, we study self-homotopy equivalences of $\an$-complexes $X,Y$, $n\geq 4$.
+Let $\E(X)$ be the group of the homotopy classes of based self-homotopy equivalences of a pointed space $X$.
+For indecomposable $\an$-complexes $X$ with $n\geq 3$, most of the groups $\E(X)$ were known, see \cite[Part IV]{Baues85}.
+As an immediate consequence of results in Section \ref{sec:tables}, we have the following complete characterization of $\E(\CC)$ (Theorem \ref{thm:ECC}).
+Note that only the splitness of the short exact sequence (\ref{ES:ECC}) in the case $t=r$ is new, since other information in Theorem \ref{thm:ECC} was firstly obtained by Schmidt, see \cite{Baues85,Schmidt84}.